myryk31415/libft/README.md

 This is a project for creating a library in C, containing a collection of functions that replicate the behavior of standard library functions.
 The project is divided into mandatory and additional parts, each containing a set of functions to implement.

-### Technical Considerations

-- Avoid using global variables.
-- Helper functions should be defined as static to limit their scope to the appropriate file.
-- All files should be placed at the root of your repository.
-- Unused files should not be turned in.
-- Compilation flags `-Wall -Wextra -Werror` must be used for all `.c` files.
-- The library must be created using the `ar` command; `libtool` is not allowed.

 ### Part 1 - Libc Functions

-In this part, you'll replicate the behavior of standard libc functions with names prefixed by `ft_`.
+In this part, the behavior of standard libc functions are replicated with names prefixed by `ft_`.
 Functions to implement include:

 - `isalpha`
 - `isdigit`